skjkanchan/OSProject3/devlog.md

 # May 11 5:48pm
 I tried pushing again and it still didn't work so I checked my github and on there it has my old version of the file which is called project3.java from the very beginning which I changed to Project3.java so it matches my class name.
 I then tried staging "project3.java" for commit and i'm going to try pushing that to see if my changes update.

+# May 11 5:52pm
+I pushed and it worked with "project3.java" even though on vscode my file is called "Project3.java".
+So now all my changes are in github.
+Now I'm going to continue editing my code so that the outputs match the ones in the project overview video.

+# May 11 6:12pm
+I am now running into an issue with insert because it's saying a key already exists when I insert into a new file.
+I'm looking into this right now.

+# May 11 6:31pm
+I fixed the issue with insert, it was because my line currVal != 0=null was wrong since currVal is never null so I changed the null to -1 and it works.
+I also ended up changing some output and i'm still working on some.